siyuyuan/siyuyuan.github.io/content/publication/taskbench-benchmarking-large-language-models-for-task-automation/index.md

   TASKBENCH can effectively reflects the capability of LLMs in task automation.
-  Benefiting from the mixture of automated data construction and human verification, TASKBENCH achieves a high consistency compared to the human evaluation, which can be utilized as a comprehensive and faithful benchmark for LLM-based autonomous agents.
+  Benefiting from the mixture of automated data construction and human verification, TASKBENCH achieves a high consistency compared to the human evaluation, which can be utilized as a comprehensive and faithful benchmark for LLM-based autonomous agents."
 slides: ""
 url_pdf: https://arxiv.org/abs/2311.18760
 publication_types: